ssh-den/ssh-den/README.md

 Frontend Engineer • Python Developer • Design Enthusiast

 Here you’ll find handy scripts and tools to make your life easier.
-If they’re helpful—awesome, we’re on the right track!
+If they’re helpful — awesome, we’re on the right track!
 Feel free to explore, contribute, or reach out if you’d like to chat about tech.

 ## 📫 Get In Touch